2007 elections in India

-The State Assembly elections in India, 2007 took place between 8 February 2007 and 23 February 2007 for Indian States of Goa, Himachal Pradesh, Manipur, Punjab, Uttarakhand and Uttar Pradesh.
+The State Assembly elections in India, 2007 took place between 8 February 2007 and 23 February 2007 for Indian States of [Himachal Pradesh, Manipur, Punjab, Uttarakhand and Uttar Pradesh.
 Elections for Gujarat were held in December 2007.
+Elections for Goa were held June 2, 2007 to June 5, 2007.

 Results

 Counting of votes was done on 27 February 2007 and the results were announced on the same date.

 The Indian National Congress, who were the incumbents in Punjab and Uttarakhand lost their majorities in both states.

 Goa

 Congress emerge as single largest party after results.

 Congress formed government in alliance with NCP and SGF.

 SGF later merged in Congress to raise its tally to 18.